chaoss/chaoss-africa/Hacktoberfest/DocScavanger.md

 **Tools and Applications**
 - Zoom: For the Virtual workshop hosting
-- Slack: Communication Center and conversation
+- Slack: Communication Center for conversation
 - Github: Contributions, Issue creations and tracking

 **Technical Resources** \
-The following resources has been provided just for you!
+The following resources have been provided just for you!
 - [The Pocket Technical Writing List](https://github.com/rubymorillo/pocket-tech-writing-list)
 - [Getting Started With Markdown](https://www.markdownguide.org/getting-started/)
 - [Awesome Technical Writing](https://github.com/BolajiAyodeji/awesome-technical-writing)